inesfolha/masterblog_api/README.md

 MasterBlog API uses a simple JSON file as storage for all blog posts data and allows you to add new posts, update existing ones and deleting any unwanted post via our customized user interface.

-The frontend was provided as a template, so in this case it was not built from scratch but instead was adapted to the built API.
+The frontend, [HTML](https://github.com/inesfolha/masterblog_api/blob/main/frontend/templates/index.html), [Javascript](https://github.com/inesfolha/masterblog_api/blob/main/frontend/static/main.js) and [CSS](https://github.com/inesfolha/masterblog_api/blob/main/frontend/static/styles.css) were provided for this project so in this case it was not built from scratch but instead was adapted to the built API.

 The API was built using the Flask framework.